 How this program relates to previous/existing Open Philanthropy programs

 - If you meet the application criteria for our program for people looking to pursue careers related to global catastrophic biological risks, please apply only to that program.
+Our plans for that program are currently somewhat in flux, but we expect to start accepting applications sometime in the fall of 2021.

 Examples of the types of applications we would like to see